 8. Taking on unnecessary work

 When you’re the one responsible for your team's results and capacity is limited, it is easy to fall into the narrative of “it’s easier if I just do it.”
 However, overloading yourself with tasks that your team could complete undermines them, breaks trust, and leaves those around you unmotivated as these actions appear, you do not have faith in their abilities to complete the work you’ve hired them to do.
-Successful team management requires delegation of work and providing those you delegate to the context, guidance, and autonomy to complete it how they see fit.
+Successful team management requires delegation of work and providing those you delegate with the context, guidance, and autonomy to complete it how they see fit.
 In doing so, your team feels valued and empowered, and you are freed up to focus on higher-value activities that only you can do.

 9. Ignoring new ideas and approaches